Editor’s Note: Want a full guide to picking a community platform with over 50 platforms reviewed? Download the free CMX Guide to Community Platforms.

 Unless you’re wielding big budgets, massive customization, and your own engineering team, on-premise implementation is a risky and expensive idea.
 So it’s likely you’re going to want to go with a cloud solution.
 Being able to customize for your needs is valuable, but you have to weigh that against the costs and a slowdown in your time-to-market.
 Again, it all depends on your priorities.

-This is the platform we chose because it was the easiest (and most affordable) to stand up, and a widgetized layout made groups and homepages a breeze to customize on the fly.
-We highlight and feature content weekly, and the widgets are always changing to move in lockstep with what’s important to the business.
-And since we’re coming from the Facebook experience, we wanted to stay close to that.
+This is the platform we chose at Sidecar because it was the easiest (and most affordable) to stand up, and a widgetized layout made groups and home pages a breeze to customize on the fly.
+We highlighted and featured content weekly, and the widgets were always changing to move in lockstep with what’s important to the business.
+And since we were coming from the Facebook experience, we wanted to stay close to that.